better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 ## Starting a new project

-If starting a new project from scratch, choose `Create from a new repository` in the **Start a new project** modal.
+When starting a new project from scratch, choose `Create from a new repository` in the **Start a new project** modal.
 This will prompt you to choose a location on your machine for the repository to be created.
 At the moment, [projects can only be created through the Upstream client][fa].